bhilv/SecPol2025/README.md

 # Disclaimers
 1. All trademarks used are the property of their respective owners, and their use here does not imply endorsement.
-2. None of the non-logo content was sourced from Honda Motor Co. itself.
-This project was created solely with information gained via independent research from publicly available sources about what a Security Policy might contain.
+2. Only company logo content was sourced from Honda Motor Co. itself.
+This project was created primarily with information gained via independent research from publicly available sources about what a Security Policy might contain.
-3. This project is neither endorsed by nor affiliated with Honda Motor Co., Ltd. Honda Motor Co. related images are registered trademarks of Honda Motor Co., Ltd., used here solely for educational (nominative/fair‑use) descriptions.
+3. This project is neither endorsed by nor affiliated with Honda Motor Co., Ltd. Images of the Honda brand or logo are registered trademarks of Honda Motor Co., Ltd., used here solely for educational (nominative/fair‑use) descriptions.
 4. Should Honda request removal of any content embedded here, it will be promptly removed from the public repo.